OCR-based-CRVS-digitization/OCR-Correction/logs.md

     - [ ] how to specify number or alphabet
     - [x] can detect bangla
     - [x] very fast
+-[x] DHAKA correction DB
+-[x] CHITTAGONG correction DB

+The district does not cover all parts of Greater Dhaka, and Greater Dhaka does not include all parts of the district, which includes rural areas.
+The district consists of `49 upazilas/thanas`, `86 unions`, 974 mauzas, 1999 villages, `2 City Corporations, 129 City Wards`, 855 City Mahallas, `3 paurashavas`, `27 wards` and 133 mahallas.

+- [ ] remove OCR_CHAR from the schema to make ocr faster
-- [ ] checkbox multiple error
+- [x] checkbox multiple error
-- [ ] if pdf uploaded, then do pdf to jpg [without quality loss] and get page numbers from the output
+- [x] if pdf uploaded, then do pdf to jpg [without quality loss] and get page numbers from the output
+- [x] save ocr output to intermediate file
+- [ ] remove ocr output file when correction is done TO SAVE SPACE
-- [ ] do more pdf writing
+- [x] do more pdf writing
 - [ ] use scanner instead of camscanner
     - [ ] scanner output rotate and translate before sending to ocr
 - [x] do page 2 regions
-- [ ] get 4 pages and 4 links for the images from database
 - [ ] get user feedback

 - [x] installed tesseract.js
 - [x] installed prisma
 - [x] image from firebase -> download -> ocr
-- [ ]